azencot-group/KDM/readme.md

 1. Download them from the following Google Drive folder:
    [Dataset Drive Folder](https://drive.google.com/drive/u/1/folders/19u6696ItAkG2kTfjfa4w-RhEqFHnpfLf)

-2. Unzip the downloaded file into the `data/` directory.
+2. Unzip the downloaded file.

 3. Update the corresponding config file with the correct path.
    For example, for unconditional CIFAR-10, edit the config file: